venkys-io/Code-Blogs/Trees/Easy/pre order traversal.md

 In summary, this Python code demonstrates the creation of a binary tree and the application of the preorder traversal algorithm to print the values of nodes in a specific order.
 The recursive nature of the traversal allows it to navigate through the tree efficiently.

+**Test Case 1: Null Tree**

+- Input:

+Enter the value for the root node: 1
+Enter the value for the left child of the root: 0 Enter the value for the right child of the root: 0 Enter the value for the left child of the left child: 0 Enter the value for the right child of the left child: 0 Enter the value for the left child of the right child: 0 Enter the value for the right child of the right child: 0

+Explanation: In this case, a tree with only the root node is created.
+The output should be 1 as there are no left or right children.

+**Test Case 2: True Binary Tree**

+- Input:

+Enter the value for the root node: 1
+Enter the value for the left child of the root: 2 Enter the value for the right child of the root: 3 Enter the value for the left child of the left child: 4 Enter the value for the right child of the left child: 5 Enter the value for the left child of the right child: 6 Enter the value for the right child of the right child: 7

+Explanation: This input creates a balanced binary tree.
+The output should be in the order

+ 1 2 4 5 3 6 7 representing the preorder traversal.

+**Test Case 3: False Binary Tree**

+- Input:

+Enter the value for the root node: 1
+Enter the value for the left child of the root: 2 Enter the value for the right child of the root: 3 Enter the value for the left child of the left child: 4 Enter the value for the right child of the left child: 5 Enter the value for the left child of the right child: 6 Enter the value for the right child of the right child: 7 Enter the value for the left child of the left child of the left child: 8

+Explanation: This input creates an unbalanced binary tree.
+The output should be in the order

+1 2 4 5 3 6 7 8 representing the preorder traversal.
+This demonstrates that the code handles unbalanced trees as well.

 ```java
 //copyrights to venkys.io
 // for more programs visit venkys.io